KnowageLabs/Knowage-Documentation/chapter_5/upgrade/how_upgrade_8_0_to_8_1.rst

-How to upgrade KNOWAGE
+How to upgrade KNOWAGE 8.0 to 8.1
 #############

-This section describes the main steps to manually update an existing Knowage installation, on top of the certified Apache Tomcat server, to the latest available version.
-In case you are moving between 2 KNOWAGE versions with different certified Apache Tomcat servers, we recommend to follow all the instructions described on the manual installation section.
+This section describes the main steps to manually update an existing Knowage installation.

 Pay attention to the fact that Knowage versions' names adhere to the Semantic Versioning 2.0.0.